il-hubspot/Content-2/readme.md

 ![HubSpot](https://cdn2.hubspot.net/hubfs/327485/HubSpot%20Wordmark%20-%20Full%20Color.png "HubSpot")
-## Form 1
+## Content 1

-This form lets you add a fancy basic submission form.
-This form has background image control, text control, link control, form destination and menu options.
+This Content module lets you tweak your content, allowing to add colors, videos (from Youtube, Vimeo and Wistia ).
+This Content module has text control, link control, video information and color options.

-### Form 1 module demo can be visited here:
+### Content 1 module demo can be visited here:

 w.inboundlabs.co/form-1-and-content-2

-### Form 1 module is FREE and is part of the Startup Framework FREE and PAID packages:
+### Content  1 module is FREE and is part of the Startup Framework FREE and PAID packages:

 https://marketplace.hubspot.com/products/inboundlabs/startup-framework-marketplace